Must Have Ingredients For Venti Blog Success

 The ideal incoming link is from a niche site, meaning that if you’re pushing a WWII novel or a book on dieting, the link is coming from an authority site, i.e. a site that specializes in that topic.

 The next option for getting more real estate is to start your own social networking page.
 You can use sites like Facebook, LinkedIn and Tumblr.
 These sites can all offer you a way to connect not just with other people in these social networking circles but also gain a valuable incoming link to your site.

 Article syndication is another great way to get more links.
 Most of us know and understand the article syndication process.
 You write an article of 500-2,000 words and send it (called syndicating) to sites like: EzineArticles, ArticleCity and many others.
 Remember to include your byline in the article with a link back to your site.

 Commenting on blog postings is another way to drive links back to your site.
 The more you comment, the more links you’ll get.
 The secondary benefit to this is virtual networking: getting to know bloggers in your market is never a bad thing.

 Gaining valuable real estate and building your “stores” isn’t as difficult as you might think.
 It takes time, persistence, and some research skills to find the appropriate sites.
 In the end, the benefits far outweigh the amount of work you’ll do.
 Gaining exposure online will increase traffic, build platform, enhance exposure and grow your bottom line.
 So take a lesson from Starbucks and start building a store on every corner.
 You’ll be glad you did.

-On that note- I’ll take a Grande iced caramel macchiatto with extra drizzy, while I sit back and enjoy the free wifi and bang out a few more blog posts and work on building some more valuable backlinks.
+On that note- I’ll take a Grande iced caramel macchiatto with extra drizzle, while I sit back and enjoy the free wifi as I work on my blog posts and building valuable backlinks.